Peetzie/02456---Repository-for-Causal-Representation-Learning-For-Out-Of-Distribution-Generalization/Project report/README.md

 [Lu et al 2022](https://openreview.net/pdf?id=-e4EXDWXnSn) in which they have created and implemented the iCaRL algorithm to gurantee out-of-distribution generalization.

-## Short comments on the imlpementation
-- Implemented a fairly good NF-iVAE for synthetic data
-- The PC algorithm yielded inconsistent results
-- Comparing results from CMNIST we are not able to gurantee that our classification were based on causal parents of **Y**.
-As a consequence of the pc-algorithm not being stable.

 ## Requirements
 In order to run the jupyter notebooks you must install the following packages
 - Seaborn